 I know these photos may depict someone else’s style, but considering them my own style just wouldn’t be true.

-Nearly a year later and after finally figuring out my style, I pulled through a complete design plan starting from scratch and this is how our living room looks today:
+Nearly a year later and after finally figuring out what I actually like, I started from scratch and this is how our living room looks today:

-How did I know that this final design – the way it looks now – is actually my style and not just another phase?
+How did I know that this design is actually my style and not just another phase?

 Because none of those other designs made my heart flutter like the way this one does.
 At least for the next few months.
 With my incessant impulsiveness, who even knows.

 The other designs were just placeholders until I could achieve the look I longed for but didn’t actually know or recognize was my style.

-Every time I step into this room, I instantly feel happy.
-It’s a complete and true reflection of my style and I would not change a single thing about it.
 I never would have thought this would be our living room if you showed me this photo a year ago, but I have a feeling I would have recognized my style a lot sooner if I had seen a photo that was similar.
 I just wasn’t exposed to photos of designs that I connected to.

 Ask yourself: what common design elements are repeated?
 What colors, patterns, and furnishings are abundant throughout?
-Is there a common theme (i.e. white walls, antique art, wall paneling, tribal rugs, etc.)?
-Are you drawn to jewel tones, pastels or neutrals?
+Is there a common theme (i.e. white walls, antique art, wall paneling, vintage rugs, etc.)?
+Are you drawn to jewel tones or neutrals?
+Dark rooms or light rooms?
 What are the keywords that are used to describe the photos?